tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4e-ava-apache.md

 $ cd -
 ```

-Then edit the remaining files, changing all occurrences of `barbara\.` to `ava.`  There should be precisely one occurrence in each file.
+Then edit the remaining files, changing all occurrences of `barbara\.` to `ava.`
+There should be precisely one occurrence in each file.
+Also, check each file into RCS.

 ```
-$ vi 0*.conf
+vi 0*.conf
-$
+rd 0*.conf
+ci -l 0*.conf      # "Changed the ServerName or ServerAlias - as appropriate - from barbara to ava."
 ```

 Link only the non-ssl using, "skid row," `0[124568]0*.conf` files in `sites-available` to `sites-enabled`: